Techtonique/nnetsauce/README.md

 ````

-And to finish, an example of multivariate time series forecasting:
+To finish, an example of multivariate time series forecasting with `MTS`:

 ````python
 X = np.random.rand(10, 3)